 - MSc Nuclear Science and Technology, The University of Manchester

 - PGCert Climate Change Management, University of Edinburgh

 A computer, internet connection, standard office software such as Microsoft Word, a camera and a headset are all you need.
 The university often provides any required specialist software, but check this with the course leader.

 One concern of studying online is the lack of interaction with peers.
 However, universities are keen to build communities of online students and provide discussion forums.
 You may also have video tutorials and live seminars with your lecturers.

 As there is no central applications system for postgraduate study you'll apply online and send your application directly to your chosen university, just like for on-campus programmes.
 Institutions set their own application criteria so check what they require.
 Learn more about applying for a Masters.

 Fees vary depending on the course and institution.
-For example, the MSc Health Psychology degree at the University of Liverpool costs £18,000 in the 2020/21 academic year, while the PGDip Creative Writing at the University of York costs £3,040 and the MA Education at the University of Exeter will set UK and international students back £15,000.
+For example, the MSc Health Psychology degree at the University of Liverpool costs £15,300, while the PGDip Creative Writing at the University of York costs £3,040 and the MA Education at the University of Exeter will set UK and international students back £15,000.

 What are Massive Open Online Courses (MOOCs)?

 Covering a range of topics, MOOCs are free meaning anyone can register and learn from them.
 They are offered by well-respected universities and other organisations using their own expert staff, and made available through central MOOC platforms, such as Futurelearn, EdX and Coursera.
 To take part, register on the platform and then join any of the courses.

 To complete the course you'll watch short videos, which give key information and context, read short articles, post comments on course activities, and get involved in discussions with other participants.